How to start a cleaning business in California

 3. Apply for an Employer Identification Number (EIN)

 Getting an EIN is simple.
 Just go to the IRS website and follow the instructions.
 You’ll need to provide a name for your business and some basic information like your business address.
-There may be a small fee involved.
+Applying is free and can be done online.

 General Liability insurance